PatrickAlex2019/PhotoEditor/README.md

 **➢ Affirm**

-1.For exchange and learning only.
+1.For student exchange and study only

-2.No sale for commercial use.
+2.No sale for commercial use

-3.Committed to improving the software, so that the software has better FEATURES.
+3.Committed to improving the software, so that the software has better FEATURES

-4.The community folk version only optimizes the interface of the application through disassembly technology.
+4.The community folk version only optimizes the interface of the application through disassembly technology

-5.If you like it, it is recommended to buy genuine software first，then use this optimized version.
+5.If you like it, it is recommended to buy genuine software first，then use this optimized version

 **➢ Modify Features**